waynesutton/promptstack/README.md

 # Features

 - **Searchable Directory**: Quickly find AI prompts and code-gen rules tailored to your needs.
-- **Prompt Rating System**: Rate and discover top prompts in the directory.
+- **Prompt Love**: Like and sort top prompts in the directory.
 - **Category Organization**: Prompts are organized into clear, functional categories.
 - **GitHub Integration**: Automatically link GitHub or social profiles submitted with prompts.
 - **Carbon Copy View**: View and copy prompts in a Carbon-style editor window.
 - **Readme Support**: Find and submit README examples for AI and code-gen projects.
 - **.Cursorrules**: Find and submit Cursor rules for AI and code-gen projects.
-- **SEO Optimized**: AI tool lists, prompt engineering, and metadata for better discoverability.
+- **Prompt Link Sharing**: Easily share prompts or cursor rules with others.

 ---